British Future is recruiting for a new Office Manager and Executive Assistant

 British Future is an independent, non-partisan think-tank which has charitable status.
 Our vision is of a confident and inclusive Britain, welcoming and fair to all.
 British Future has built a strong track record on understanding public attitudes, forging public narratives and promoting policy solutions on immigration and integration, race and identity.
 The organisation works cross-party with multiple stakeholders from politicians and NGOs to business leaders in order to strengthen the common ground on these challenging issues.

 Joining this team of seven, you will be responsible for the day-to-day management of the office, HR, governance and processing of the charity’s finances.
 You will also provide Executive Assistant support to the Director, Sunder Katwala, and organise our quarterly charity board meetings.
 Our London Living Wage intern will assist with the administrative tasks and you will have the opportunity to line-manage the post-holder.

 What we are looking for

 This role is ideal for an individual with previous experience as an Office Manager or EA/PA to a senior manager.
 You will be a confident self-starter and strong team player, with experience in office and financial management preferred.
-You will have experience facilitating senior level meetings, liaising with various stakeholders and prioritising a busy workload.
-Strong organisational and communication skills are key, as well as confidence in the use of IT.
-A commitment to social inclusion and fairness, given the nature of organisation’s work on diversity, is also important.
+You will have experience facilitating senior-level meetings, liaising with various stakeholders, and prioritising a busy workload.
+Strong communication skills are key, as well as confidence in the use of IT.
+A commitment to social inclusion and fairness, given the nature of the organisation’s work on diversity, is also important.

 Training and Support

 Training and development is crucial to the success of our organisation.
 The post holder will be encouraged to build their financial aptitude, with guidance and ongoing support from the charity’s Treasurer and through external training.
-We are open to candidates with less experience in finances but who have good numeracy skills, a willingness to learn and who would welcome being trained up in this aspect of the role before taking on full responsibilities.
+We are open to candidates with less experience in finances but who have good numeracy skills and who would welcome being trained up in this aspect of the role before taking on full responsibilities.